Skip to main content

 • target_system_prompt: a string specifying your target LLM's system prompt template.

-• [Optional] synthesizer_model: a string specifying which of OpenAI's GPT models to use, OR any custom LLM model of type DeepEvalBaseLLM for data synthesis.
+• [Optional] synthesizer_model: a string specifying which of OpenAI's GPT models to use, OR any custom LLM model of type DeepEvalBaseLLM for generating attacks for bias and misinformation.
 Defaulted to "gpt-3.5-turbo-0125".

 • [Optional] evaluation_model: a string specifying which of OpenAI's GPT models to use, OR any custom LLM model of type DeepEvalBaseLLM for evaluation.
 Defaulted to "gpt-4o".